ARMmbed/mbed-os-5-docs/docs/reference/api/platform/Error.md

-## Mbed OS Error Status Definitions and Error Handling
+<h2 id="error-handling">Arm Mbed OS error status definitions and error handling</h2>

-Mbed OS provides error code and error status definitions and error handling APIs for Error construction, reporting and retrieving previously reported errors.
-It also provides functions and macros to generate and define new error status values, extract information from error status values and to generate fatal system errors which terminates the application.
-Any software layer(Applications, Drivers, HAL, Protocol stacks etc) can use these error handling APIs.
-The error functions also facilitates emitting an error message through STDOUT. `mbed_error.h` declares the error functions provided by Mbed OS.
+Mbed OS provides error code and error status definitions and error handling APIs for error construction, reporting and retrieving previously reported errors.
+Mbed OS also provides functions and macros to generate and define new error status values, extract information from error status values and to generate fatal system errors that terminate the application.
+Any software layer, such as applications, drivers, HAL and protocol stacks, can use these error handling APIs.
+The error functions also facilitate emitting an error message through STDOUT. `mbed_error.h` declares the error functions that Mbed OS provides.

-Conceptually, Error Handling is a platform service implemented by platform layer of Mbed OS and provides the following:
+Conceptually, error handling is a platform service that the Mbed OS platform layer implements.
+Error handling provides the following:

-1. Provides System Defined Error Codes and Status values in `mbed_error.h`
+1. Provides system defined error codes and status values in `mbed_error.h`
-1. Provides APIs for Error Construction, Reporting and Error history(see below sections), callable from anywhere in the system.
+1. Provides APIs for error construction, reporting and error history (see below sections), callable from anywhere in the system.
 1. Provides ISR-safe and Thread-safe error handling APIs.
 1. Provides mechanisms for extending the error status definitions.

-### Error Status Usage
+### Error status usage

-Mbed OS pre-defines a set of system errors and **Error Status** is defined as a 32-bit Signed Integer in **NEGATIVE space**.
-The error status values are represented by **mbed_error_status_t** type.
+Mbed OS predefines a set of system errors, and it defines **Error Status** as a 32-bit signed integer in **NEGATIVE space**.
+The **mbed_error_status_t** type represents the error status values.

-Error Status can be used
+You can use error status:

-- To indicate return status from function calls
+- To indicate return status from function calls.
-  - Returning 0(=**MBED_SUCCESS**) or any positive number would be considered success.
+  - Returning 0 (=**MBED_SUCCESS**) or any positive number is success.
-  - A predefined status code named **MBED_SUCCESS**(=0) is available to indicate success.
+  - A predefined status code named **MBED_SUCCESS** (=0) is available to indicate success.

 - As system error codes
-  - Used to report error conditions to the OS error handling sub-system.
+  - Used to report error conditions to the OS error handling subsystem.

-### Error Status Types and Error Code Ranges
+### Error status types and error code ranges

 Mbed OS error status encoding defines three types of error status values.
 They are as below.
 Note that type of error status is encoded into the 32-bit signed integer.

-- System Errors
+- System errors.
-- Posix Errors
+- Posix errors.
-- Custom Defined Errors
+- Custom defined errors.

-And for each error status type, we have defined a range of error codes which forms the least significant 16-bits of 32-bit error status values.
-Based on error code definitions below are the error code ranges for each error type.
+For each error status type, we have defined a range of error codes, which forms the least significant 16-bits of 32-bit error status values.
+Based on error code definitions below are the error code ranges for each error type:

-- Posix Error Codes: 1 to 255 (see **Posix Error Codes Support** section below)
+- Posix error codes: 1 to 255 (see **Posix Error Codes Support** section below).
-- System Error Codes: 256 to 4095
+- System error codes: 256 to 4095.
-- Custom Error Codes: 4096 to 65535
+- Custom error codes: 4096 to 65535.

-Its important to understand the difference between the terminologies "**Error Code**" and "**Error Status**". "**Error Status**" is the 32-bit signed integer in **NEGATIVE space** used by applications to report the error, and "**Error Code**" is the least significant 16-bits of 32-bit Error Status values indicating the error situation(For example, Out of memory).
-All pre-defined error status definitions start with **MBED_ERROR_** prefix and all pre-defined error code definitions start with **MBED_ERROR_CODE_**.
+It's important to understand the difference between the terminologies "**Error Code**" and "**Error Status**". "**Error Status**" is the 32-bit signed integer in **NEGATIVE space** that the applications use to report the error, and "**Error Code**" is the least significant 16-bits of 32-bit error status values indicating the error situation, for example, out of memory.
+All predefined error status definitions start with **MBED_ERROR_**, and all predefined error code definitions start with **MBED_ERROR_CODE_**.

-Error codes are not used by themselves, they are always encoded into error status values when reporting or representing errors in the system.
+Error codes are not used by themselves; they are always encoded into error status values when reporting or representing errors in the system.

-Accordingly, the Error Status Ranges are as below for each type:
+Accordingly, the error status ranges for each type are below:

-- Posix Error Status  - 0xFFFFFFFF to 0xFFFFFF01 - This corresponds to Posix errors represented as negative.
+- Posix error status  - 0xFFFFFFFF to 0xFFFFFF01 - This corresponds to Posix errors represented as negative.
-- System Error Status - 0x80XX0100 to 0x80XX0FFF - This corresponds to System errors range(all values are negative).
-Bits 23-16 will capture the module type (marked with XX)
+- System error status - 0x80XX0100 to 0x80XX0FFF - This corresponds to system errors range (all values are negative).
+Bits 23-16 capture the module type (marked with XX).
-- Custom Error Status - 0xA0XX1000 to 0xA0XXFFFF - This corresponds to Custom errors range(all values are negative).
-Bits 23-16 will capture the module type (marked with XX)
+- Custom error status - 0xA0XX1000 to 0xA0XXFFFF - This corresponds to custom errors range (all values are negative).
+Bits 23-16 capture the module type (marked with XX).

-Mbed OS system error status values can also capture the module reporting the error by encoding the module identifier in the error status depending on the type of error status.
-The error status values/ranges are provided here for information purposes but no implementation should assume or manipulate the bit fields in the encoding directly.
-Implementation using Mbed OS error handling and reporting APIs should deal with error status like an opaque object and should use Mbed OS provided macros and functions to manipulate or interpret the error status values.
+Mbed OS system error status values can also capture the module reporting the error by encoding the module identifier in the error status, depending on the type of error status.
+We provide the error status values and ranges for information purposes, but no implementation should assume or manipulate the bit fields in the encoding directly.
+Implementation using Mbed OS error handling and reporting APIs should deal with error status, such as an opaque object, and should use Mbed OS provided macros and functions to manipulate or interpret the error status values.

-### Posix Error Codes Support
+### Posix error codes support

-Presently many modules(like filesystems) under Mbed-OS use Posix error codes.
-For this reason, Mbed OS error status definitions captures Posix error codes as well under the new error encoding scheme.
-Error code defintions also ensures that Posix error code values doesn’t overlap with Mbed Error code values and thus make it easier for developers to report Posix error codes into Mbed OS error handling system if required.
+Many modules (such as filesystems) under Mbed OS use Posix error codes.
+For this reason, Mbed OS error status definitions capture Posix error codes, as well, under the new error encoding scheme.
+Error code definitions also ensure that Posix error code values don’t overlap with Mbed error code values.
+This makes it easier for developers to report Posix error codes into the Mbed OS error handling system.

-To incorporate Posix error code representation into Mbed-OS, a portion of error space is allocated for Posix error codes.
-Since Mbed-OS error codes will always be negative, we will capture the negative of the actual Posix error code in the error code defintions.
-For example, the Posix error code EPERM in Mbed-OS error code space would be represented as ngeative of actual EPERM value.
-This aligns with Mbed-OS error encoding convention of using negative values, but the numerical(or absolute) value will be same as the Posix error code.
-Also note that, since Posix error codes are represented as negative of Posix error codes, they cannot capture module information as in Mbed OS system error codes.
+To incorporate Posix error code representation into Mbed OS, a portion of error space is allocated for Posix error codes.
+Because Mbed OS error codes are always negative, we capture the negative of the actual Posix error code in the error code definitions.
+For example, the Posix error code `EPERM` in the Mbed OS error code space would be represented as negative of the actual `EPERM` value.
+This aligns with the Mbed OS error encoding convention of using negative values, but the numerical (or absolute) value is same as the Posix error code.
+Also note that, because Posix error codes are represented as negative of Posix error codes, they cannot capture module information as in Mbed OS system error codes.

-**Although we support Posix error codes for compatibility reasons, its highly encouraged that all future Mbed-OS focussed implementations use Mbed-OS error definitions so that errors reported works seamlessly with error reporting and handling implementation in Mbed-OS.**
+**Although we support Posix error codes for compatibility reasons, we highly encourage all future Mbed OS focused implementations to use Mbed OS error definitions, so errors reported work seamlessly with error reporting and handling implementation in Mbed OS.**

-### Error Context Capture
+### Error context capture

-Error handling system in Mbed OS automatically captures the thread context for each error reported into the system.
-The context captured includes following information:
+The error handling system in Mbed OS automatically captures the thread context for each error reported into the system.
+The context captured includes the following information:

-- Error Status Code – Status code
+- Error status code – Status code.
-- Error Address – Captures return address of set error calls.
+- Error address – Captures return address of set error calls.
-- Error Value – A context specific value set by the caller in MBED_ERROR()/MBED_WARNING() calls
+- Error value – A context-specific value the caller sets in `MBED_ERROR()/MBED_WARNING()` calls.
-- Thread ID – ID of the current thread - This information is captured only if the system is built with RTOS support.
+- Thread ID – ID of the current thread; this information is captured only if the system is built with RTOS support.
-- Thread Entry Address – Entry function for the current thread - This information is captured only if the system is built with RTOS support.
+- Thread entry address – Entry function for the current thread; this information is captured only if the system is built with RTOS support.
-- Thread Stack Size – Size of stack - This information is captured only if the system is built with RTOS support.
+- Thread stack size – Size of stack; this information is captured only if the system is built with RTOS support.
-- Thread Stack Mem - Top of stack - This information is captured only if the system is built with RTOS support.
+- Thread stack mem - Top of stack; this information is captured only if the system is built with RTOS support.
-- Thread Current SP – SP value (PSP or MSP based on what’s active) - This information is captured only if the system is built with RTOS support.
+- Thread current SP – SP value (PSP or MSP based on what’s active); this information is captured only if the system is built with RTOS support.
-- Filename and Line number - By default capturing of filename, line number is disabled.
-If you need this information to be captured it needs to be enabled using **MBED_CONF_ERROR_FILENAME_CAPTURE_ENABLED** macro.
+- File name and line number - By default, capturing of file name and line number is disabled.
+If you need this information to be captured, you need to enable it by using the **MBED_CONF_ERROR_FILENAME_CAPTURE_ENABLED** macro.

-This captured context will be emitted through STDOUT in the case of fatal errors and in the case of warnings it will be recorded by the system and can be retrieved later for system diagnostics, external reporting and for debugging purposes.
+STDOUT emits this captured context in the case of fatal errors.
+In the case of warnings, it is recorded by the system, and you can retrieve it later for system diagnostics, external reporting and debugging purposes.

-### Error Reporting
+### Error reporting

-Mbed OS provides mainly three ways to report an error using the error handling implementation -
+Mbed OS provides three ways to report an error using the error handling implementation:

 1. Using **error()** function to report a fatal error condition - This is the legacy function used for reporting a fatal error.
 It has been modified to capture the context information.
 But, it will not capture the address of the caller, module information and also doesn't support reporting specific error codes.
 Any implementation using this API to report an error will use the error status **MBED_ERROR_UNKNOWN**.
 Its highly encouraged that all future Mbed-OS focussed implementations use MBED_ERROR()/MBED_ERROR1() or MBED_WARNING()/MBED_WARNING() macros for reporting errors.**
 1. Using **MBED_ERROR()/MBED_ERROR()** macros to report a fatal error with enhanced capability for capturing module reporting the error.
 1. Using **MBED_WARNING()/MBED_WARNING1()** macros to report a non-fatal error with enhanced capability for capturing module reporting the error.

-When you report an error using MBED_ERROR()/MBED_ERROR1() macros, the error will be recorded in the error history(see **Error History** section below) with the context, the error information will be printed out to STDOUT and the application will be terminated.
+When you report an error using `MBED_ERROR()` or `MBED_ERROR1()` macros, the error is recorded in the error history (see the **error history** section below) with the context.
+The error information is printed to STDOUT, and the application is terminated.

-Note that the error functions outputs the error message or the filename in debug and develop builds only.
+Note that the error functions output the error message or the file name in debug and develop builds only.

-Below is an example of terminal output created by MBED_ERROR1() call.
-Note that filename capture is disabled by default.
+Below is an example of terminal output the `MBED_ERROR1()` call created.
+Note that file name capture is disabled by default.

 ```
 ++ MbedOS Error Info ++